 In the end (so to speak), I do neither of those, but go for a drive as the weather worsens.
 There is heavy rain at times.
 I am idly searching for three things.
 One is an ATM.
 Another is a pub with free wi-fi.
 The third is a stone circle, marked by a speck on the Ordnance Survey Travelmaster map.

 The first is easy.
-The second is a challenge.
+The second is not.
 I have a list provided by the tourist office, and have picked a hotel nearby.
 But it's an upscale-looking place with no proper bar, just a little one right in its posh lobby.
 The wi-fi requires a key, and I am loathe to ask.
 Actually, I'm surprised that I haven't been asked to leave, scruffy as I look.